-Sure, when someone is struggling it can be heartening to see family, friends, and even strangers pitch in via crowdfunding platforms -- essentially websites that let people raise money online through Facebook, Twitter, and email.
+Sure, when someone is struggling it can be heartening to see family, friends, and even strangers pitch in via crowdfunding platforms -- essentially websites like GoFundMe, Patreon, and Kickstarter that let people raise money online through Facebook, Twitter, and email.
 A third party helps set up the campaign and manages the donations.

 But there’s a downside to consider: such financial contributions may not be enough and are not guaranteed.

 Nevertheless, many people seem to be turning to that mechanism.
 For example, one of the most popular categories on GoFundMe, one of the more well-known crowdfunding websites, is memorials.
 There, you’ll find thousands of requests for financial assistance with funeral expenses, memorial funds and burial costs.
 You’ll also find requests for help with household expenses due to the loss of the deceased’s income.
 Anyone can use the site to ask friends, family, and strangers to donate to their cause.